kendarorg/the-protocol-master-samples/README.md

 * The Docker environment address (let's use DOCKER_SERVER for now)
 * To play with the applications as stand-alone you can replace all 192.168.131.20 addresses (my docker server) with your docker server address
+* All needed docker images loaded (if you wanna pre-setup everything)

+`
+docker image pull mysql:8
+docker image pull mcr.microsoft.com/dotnet/aspnet:8.0 docker image pull amazoncorretto:17.0.7-alpine docker image pull docker.io/library/node:18-alpine docker image pull docker.io/library/node:lts-alpine docker image pull eclipse-mosquitto:2.0.20 docker image pull adoptopenjdk/openjdk11:jdk-11.0.11_9-alpine-slim docker image pull postgres:9.6.18 docker image pull golang:1.18-bullseye docker image pull python:3.9.13
+`

+### Automatic testing

+The project `net-core` can be run automatically with selenium and testcontainers starting the tests inside the `e2etest` project.
+If no env variable is set, the Chrome browser will run till the end of the test.
+Two environment variables can be used

+* RUN_VISIBLE: Show the browser
+* HUMAN_DRIVEN: Show the browser AND show blocking messages in the various phases

 ### Machine Dependant Stuffs!
 Beware